2025 Summit: Changing perspectives to provide better support

 • Adapting support to the diversity of entrepreneurial forms: Chantal Thieblin Goffoz (evol), Diana Horqque (V1 Studio), Isabelle Thibault (Esplanade Québec), Sarah Girouard (Quartier artisan)

-Two afternoon workshops will also be held:
+Two workshops will also take place in the afternoon:

-Key moments of the evening
+Highlights of the evening

 Thursday AM theme: The many facets of innovation: aligning ecosystems for success

-• The many facets of innovation - recognizing them to better support them with Thomas Baracos (Maison de l'innovation sociale) and Samuel L. Audet (Québec Tech)
+• The many facets of innovation—recognizing them to better support them with Thomas Baracos (Maison de l’innovation sociale) and Samuel L. Audet (Québec Tech)

 • AI and technology with David Dufresne (CMD Capital) and Gabrielle Langlois (IVADO)